Nick Frentz

 Nick A. Frentz (born June 29, 1963) is an American politician and member of the Minnesota Senate.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 19 in south-central Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 18 in south-central Minnesota.

 Early life, education, and career

 Frentz was born on June 29, 1963, and grew up in Davis, California, where he graduated from high school.
 He is the son of a Mankato native.

 Frentz attended Macalester College, graduating in 1984, and William Mitchell College of Law, graduating in 1987.

 Frentz is a partner of Maschka, Riedy, Ries, and Frentz.
 Previously, he was a partner of Frentz and Frentz Law Offices, founded by his uncle and father, in Mankato.
 He is also a minority owner of Tandem Bagels, a local bakery and coffeehouse.

 Minnesota Senate

 Frentz was elected to the Minnesota Senate in 2016.
-He became the Assistant Minority Leader in 2021.

-In 2017–2018, he served on the following committees: Aging and Long-Term Care Policy; Agriculture, Rural Development, and Housing Finance; Transportation Finance and Policy; Legislative Commission on Pensions and Retirement (2018); Senate Select Committee on Health Care Consumer Access and Affordability; Aggregate Resources Task Force.

-In 2019–2020, he served on: Agriculture, Rural Development, and Housing Finance, Family Care and Aging, Transportation Finance and Policy, Legislative Commission on Pensions and Retirement.

-In 2021–2022, he served on: Agriculture, Rural Development, and Housing Finance and Policy, Rules and Administration, and as Ranking Minority Member for Energy and Utilities Finance and Policy.
+He served as assistant minority leader in 2021-22.
+In 2023, he became assistant majority leader and chair of the Energy, Utilities, Environment and Climate Committee.